773.702.8837 kenyatta@uchicago.edu

 CONDUCT REQUIREMENTS FOR WORKING WITH MINORS

 The boundary between appropriate and inappropriate interactions between adults and minor program participants can be readily recognized but difficult to articulate.
-Boundaries can be physical, behavioral, emotional and even locational (or situational), and a healthy sense of boundaries is what allows youth to trust others and remain safe.
+Boundaries can be physical, behavioral, emotional, or even locational (or situational), and a healthy sense of boundaries is what allows youth to trust others and remain safe.
 Boundaries are shaped around the fundamental differences between adults and children – differences with regard to authority, judgment, emotional maturity, and physical, cognitive and psychosocial development.
-In view of these differences, and taking into account the inherent vulnerability of children and the duty of care borne by adults, the written and unwritten rules that govern interactions between adults and children in youth serving programs must take into account these differences and must be established and maintained in a way that ensures the safety and welfare of every child participant.
+In view of these differences and taking into account the inherent vulnerability of children and the duty of care borne by adults, the written and unwritten rules that govern interactions between adults and children in youth serving programs must take into account these differences and must be established and maintained in a way that ensures the safety and welfare of every child participant.

 DO: